Copper rockfish: Description

+Copper rockfish can attain a maximum size of 66 cm TL and a weight of 4.5 kg.

-Biology
+Biology and ecology

 Copper rockfish males are known to mature between three and seven years, while females mature between four and eight years.
 Generally the larger a female is, the more young she will bear.
-Copper Rockfish are a viviparous fish, giving birth to live young after a gestation period of around 10 months.
+Copper Rockfish are a ovoviviparous fish, giving birth to live young after a gestation period of around 10 months.
 Like other rockfish, they are a long-lived fish, reaching ages of over forty years old with the oldest known individual being 55 years old.
-Copper Rockfish are a modest fish reaching a maximum size of 66 cm TL and a weight of 4.5 kg.

 Juveniles are almost exclusively found in kelp beds and shallow rocky areas.
 They begin life feeding primarily on planktonic crustaceans.
-As they grow, they continue to feed on increasingly larger crustaceans such as shrimp and crabs, as well as squid and octopus.
+As they grow, they continue to feed on increasingly larger crustaceans such as shrimp and crabs, as well as cephalopods like squid and octopus.
 Smaller fish also make up a large part of their diet.

-In turn copper rockfish are preyed on by lingcod and cabezon and even salmon.
-Sea birds and marine mammals are also known to feed on the fish.
+Copper rockfish are preyed on by lingcod, cabezon, and even Pacific salmon.
+Sea birds and marine mammals, especially pinnipeds are also known to feed on the fish.
 Copper Rockfish are known for the table quality of their flesh and their willingness as a sportfish.

 The adult copper rockfishes are found close to the bottom, often touching it.
 They are almost always associated in and around rocks, and rarely on sand.
 This rockfish is known to be very faithful to its chosen home and numerous tagging studies have shown that these rockfish travel no more than a mile from their chosen location or home range.
 In combination with habitat patchiness and limited larva dispersal distance, this behavior means separate populations genetics differ significantly from each other.

 Copper rockfish have also been recorded hybridizing with quillback rockfish (S. maliger) and brown rockfish (S. auriculatus) in the Puget sound.